 In the Canelones climate, the period between harvest and release is where a winery's real argument takes shape.
 Atlantic-influenced conditions, with their moderate temperatures and consistent humidity, create cellar environments that differ substantially from the arid warehouse aging common in drier wine regions.
 Wood integration tends to be gentler, and wines often need less intervention to reach structural balance.
 What this means in practice is that barrel selection and aging duration carry outsized weight in determining the character of a finished wine.

 Uruguay's most serious producers in this corridor, from Varela Zarranz to Antigua Bodega Stagnari, have increasingly moved toward aging programmes that respect Tannat's structural density without overworking it.
 The grape, Uruguay's signature variety, produces wines with pronounced tannin architecture and dark fruit concentration that reward patient cellaring.
-Toscanini's 2025 prestige rating suggests its cellar programme is producing results that reviewers are marking against the department's upper tier, though the specifics of its aging approach are not publicly documented in detail.
+Toscanini's 2025 prestige rating suggests its cellar programme is producing results that reviewers are marking against the department's upper tier.

 A Pearl 2 Star Prestige rating for 2025 places Bodega Toscanini in a specific band within Canelones production.
 The department contains producers operating across a wide quality range, from cooperatives and bulk producers to estate wineries with international recognition.
 Within the serious estate tier, Toscanini's rating puts it in conversation with peers such as Artesana, Bodega De Lucca, and Bodega Juanicó (Familia Deicas), each of which has built a reputation through estate-focused, variety-driven production rather than volume output.